dekuNukem/daytripper/README.md

 [Quick Start Guide](/quick_start_guide.md)

-For advanced features such as custom actions and custom setups, read this:
+For advanced features such as custom actions and adjusting settings, read this:

 [Advanced Usage](/advanced_usage.md)